fuankarion/Vision17/Lab8-PHOW/readme.md

 # PHOW Image Classification

 In this Lab we will be exploring a classic computer vision strategy for object recognition namely the "Pyramid histograms of visual words" or "PHOW".
-Unlike most Labs there will be little coding to do, as we will use the VLFeat Library, originaly developed by Andrea Vedaldi and Brian Fulkerson.
-Moreover, we will also take a peak a two essential datasets for object recognition task.
-First the clasic (read solved) caltech 101 dataset, second the ImageNet dataset, currently the de-facto standard for object recognition.
+Unlike most Labs there will be little coding to do, as we will use the VLFeat Library, originally developed by Andrea Vedaldi and Brian Fulkerson.
+Moreover, we will also take a peek a two essential datasets for object recognition task.
+The classic (read old) caltech 101 dataset, second the ImageNet dataset, currently the de-facto standard for object recognition.

 ## Setup

 First download the [vl_feat](http://www.vlfeat.org/index.html) library.

 After downloading and uncompressing the folder, open matlab and run the following command